How to quiet your mind to find that elusive good night’s sleep

-Stress can also affect your health – and sleep health.
+No surprise stress can impact your health but did you know it can also affect your sleep health?
 If you’re stressed, your sleep suffers and suffering from sleep deprivation can lead to increased stress.
 If stress is a constant companion in your life, its side effects can be insidious, robbing joy from every corner of your life.

-“The best ways to reduce your overall stress is to get enough sleep (seven to nine hours a night for most people), eat healthful food, exercise, reach out to supportive pals, and focus on things within your control,” says Women’s Health Magazine.
+“The best ways to reduce your overall stress is to get enough sleep (7-9 hours a night for most people), eat healthful food, exercise, reach out to supportive pals, and focus on things within your control,” says Women’s Health Magazine.

 Ummm, sure.
 If the answer was that easy, we’d all be stress-free and well-rested…

 Chronic stress can make you feel like you’re in the middle of a never-ending marathon, causing adrenaline and cortisol rushes and a constant racing heart.
-Many of us rush through our days overloaded, overwhelmed and overstimulated but, to be honest, chasing a good night’s sleep is futile.
+If you rush through your days overloaded, overwhelmed and overstimulated, chasing a good night’s sleep is futile.

-- Put stress to bed first – Journaling and meditating can help put stress in a corner so you can focus on more positive thoughts.
+- Put stress to bed first.
+Journaling and meditating can help put stress in a corner so you can focus on more positive thoughts.
 After journaling, give yourself permission to the let the journal be the keeper of your stress for the night.
-I’ve done this for years and the physical act of shutting my journal is often enough to allow me to finally loosen my shoulders for the night.
+The physical act of shutting your journal is often enough to allow you to finally loosen your shoulders for the night.

-- Slow your evenings – Slowing your evening helps prepare your body for sleep.
-Dr. Breus advises people to set an electronic curfew, “try limiting your use before bedtime and put the computer and phone to bed in another room and see if that helps.
+- Slow your evenings.
+Slowing your evening helps prepare your body for sleep says Dr. Breus.
+He advises people to set an electronic curfew, “try limiting your use before bedtime and put the computer and phone to bed in another room and see if that helps.
 If you have a teenager in the house, try to limit their use of their cell phones as much as possible before bedtime.”

-- Create ambiance – When the lights dim at the theatre, the audience quiets.
+- Create ambiance.
+When the lights dim at the theater, the audience quiets.
 To prepare your body for sleep, dim the lights, sit in a comfortable chair and read or talk quietly.
 Repeat this process nightly and your body will begin to learn and appreciate the cues.
 Just make sure you don’t fall asleep in the chair – that’s a recipe for a sore back in the morning.